dewmaps/motl-test/content/about.md

 Gallery Preparators: Chris Cermak, Martin Hernandez, Mike Mitchell, Jason Ulane

-The Newberry gratefully acknowledges loans from the American Geographical Society Library, The Museum of Contemporary Art Chicago, and The Art Institute of Chicago
+The Newberry gratefully acknowledges loans from the American Geographical Society Library, and The Museum of Contemporary Art Chicago